This module examines the patterns of life in deep-sea environments & the processes that govern those patterns.

 Having successfully completed this module you will be able to:

-- Critically evaluate the latest research in deep-sea oceanography.
+- Critically evaluate the latest research in deep-sea ecology.

-- Identify threats to deep-sea systems in the context of global change.
+- Identify threats to deep-sea ecosystems in the contexts of impacts from human activities and global change.

-- Link a variety of ecological variables with their consequences in the deep-sea including species diversity, biomass and zonation.
+- Link a variety of ecological variables with their consequences in deep-sea habitats, including species diversity, biomass and zonation.

 Knowledge and Understanding

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

 - Knowledge of ecological patterns and processes in the largest biome on Earth.

 This module explores the ecological processes that produce the patterns of life in deep-sea environments.
 The "deep sea" is defined by a water depth greater than 200 metres, which covers most of the surface of our planet.
 The "deep sea" is not a single environment, however: it encompasses a range of habitats, such as soft-sediment abyssal plains, hard-substratum seamounts, and chemosynthetic environments such as hydrothermal vents and cold seeps.
 These habitats often have distinct environmental conditions and ecological features, but their patterns of life are governed by the same key biological processes and interactions (such as reproduction, dispersal, competition and resource partitioning).
 Although only recently accessible to investigation, deep-sea environments therefore offer a rich "natural laboratory" in which we can examine the consequences of fundamental ecological processes in different environmental settings.